dhuppenkothen/entrofy/README.md

 ## Overview

 Given a list of participants with various "attributes" (e.g., gender, career stage, subfield, geography, years since PhD), the code finds the distribution of values within each attribute (e.g, male, female) and generate a subset that approximates target value distributions (e.g, 50% male/female, 30% junior, 30% non-US).

-Attributes and values are user determined and based on the data present in uploaded CSV file.
+The attributes and values are user determined and based on the data present in uploaded CSV file.

+## About

+This tool was born out of a very practical need: given that there are more applicants for a workshop than spaces, and given that  some constraints on a target mixture of participants, and perhaps some pre-selected participants (e.g. invited speakers), how can the set of participants be identified such that it meets the target mixture as much as possible?

+Instead of letting human organisers decide heuristically (including all the various biases that this entails [refs?]), this tool treats it as a (fairly complex) optimization problem, where the computer finds a subset of applicants that most closely matches the target mixture.

+The targets could be based on various objectives that depend on the workshop or conference: for example, one could optimize for a certain mixture of abstract scores, for a breadth of talk topics, for a certain ratio of (academic) seniority, or for measures like gender or ethnicity.

+Note that this is explicitly not the same as a quota: the underlying algorithim optimizes for the subset of participants that overall matches up with the targets, taking into account all targets simultaneously.
+It is also possible to include relative weights between targets, depending on how important they are to you.

 ### Input
 - CSV file with candidates, attribute, and values.